ckormanyos/real-time-cpp/examples/chapter04_04a/readme.md

 ```

 The elements in the array of LED base class references
-are toggled in the application task each second in the following
+are toggled in the application task once per second in the following
 fashion.

 ```cpp